Frequently Asked Questions

 How will I receive my ticket?

-When you book your name will be added to a list and all you need to do is come to the reception desk when you arrive and say your name and we will check you off our list and give you a stamp to allow you access to the event for the whole weekend.
+Your ticket will be emailed to you so please do ensure that you enter your best email address at the time of purchase.
+All you need to do is come to the reception desk when you arrive, show us the print out of your ticket, or show the ticket on your device and we will check you off our list and give you a stamp to allow you access to the event for the whole weekend.

-What if I buy a ticket but cannot come?
+What if I buy a ticket and then cannot come?

-Tickets non-refundable.
-If you can find someone to transfer your ticket too then you are very welcome to do so - we just need their details so we can update our Register.
+After this date, your ticket is transferable.
+If you can find someone to transfer your ticket to, you are very welcome to do so - we just need their details so we can update our register.

 Can children come along?

-We have a limited number of children's tickets available, and this year we are providing dedicated children's activities, as well as the usual opportunity to take part in a number of the other activities such as dance, singing, drumming and crafting, and the opening and closing ceremonies and the evening entertainment.
-There is also 60 acres of woodland for them to play in!
+Yes absolutely!
+We have a limited number of children's tickets available, and we have a full programme of dedicated children's activities, as well as the usual opportunity to take part in a number of the other activities such as dance, singing, drumming and crafting, and the opening and closing ceremonies and the evening entertainment.
+There are also 60-acres of woodland for them to play in!

 To qualify for a Child Ticket, 'Children' must be between 0 and 16 years of age.